chirino/uc/README.md

       update-catalog Updates and GPG signs the local uc catalog (only available when built with --tags dev)

     Flags:
-      -h, --help                help for main
+      -h, --help                help for uc
-          --kubeconfig string   path to the kubeconfig file (default "/Users/chirino/.kube/config") --master string       master url
+          --kubeconfig string   path to the Kubeconfig file (default "/Users/chirino/.kube/config") --master string       Master url

-    Use "main [command] --help" for more information about a command.
+    Use "uc [command] --help" for more information about a command.

 ## How it works